All is Bright: Holiday Lights in Philly

 Showtimes: Five-minute show runs every half-hour from 4 pm to closing, daily

 901 Market St.

-Philly’s new shopping district brings a new holiday light show featuring a 45-foot-tall floating tree and music by the Philly POPS.
+Fashion District’s holiday light show features a 45-foot-tall floating tree and music by the Philly POPS.
+The display is located in the center of Fashion District through the Ninth Street entrance.
 The five-minute show will run every half hour starting at 4 pm.

 3400 W. Girard Avenue